 Impeachment Rundown: UTRGV political science professor explains

-With the House of Representatives voting to impeach President Trump, the next step in the process is for the senate to hold a trial and as of now it looks like it wouldn’t start until President-Elect Joe Biden is sworn in.
+With the House of Representatives voting to impeach President Trump, the next step in the process is for the Senate to hold a trial.
+As of now, it looks like that wouldn’t start until after President-Elect Joe Biden is sworn in.

-Charles Olney, a political science professor for UTRGV said the structure of how this trial will proceed remains unclear, including what a conviction will really mean, because if it happens it will be after President Trump leaves office and control of the senate goes to the democrats.
+Charles Olney, a political science professor for UTRGV, said the structure of how this trial will proceed and what a conviction would really mean remains unclear.

-"At that point Trump will no longer be president so the immediate effect of impeachment," Olney said.
-"The most obvious effect is to remove someone from office, but that will no longer be a pressing concern — but supplemental effect of impeachment is the senate could also determine to Barr President Trump from ever obtaining a federal office again which obviously would be significant."
+"At that point, obviously, Trump will no longer be president," Olney said.
+"So, the immediate effect of impeachment --the most obvious effect-- is to remove someone from office, but that will no longer be a pressing concern.
+But supplemental effect of impeachment is the Senate could also determine to bar President Trump from ever obtaining a federal office again, which obviously would be significant."

 Watch the video for the full story.